Davide-sd/sympy-plot-backends/doc/source/overview.rst

   we can customize the plot even further.
 In particular:

   * it is possible to set a custom label directly from any plot function.
-  * by setting specific dictionaries, the full potential of each backend can be used by providing backend-specific keyword arguments.
+  * the full potential of each backend can be accessed by providing dictionaries containing backend-specific keyword arguments.

   .. code-block:: python